gilbertohasnofb/auxjad/docs/examples/example-1-clapping-music.rst

 The upper staff of the composition consists of thirteen measures of the material being repeated.
-We can thus use the function ``auxjad.repeat_container()`` to generate these repetitions and take care of removing the time signatures of the repeated measures.
+We can thus use the function :func:`auxjad.repeat_container()` to generate these repetitions and take care of removing the time signatures of the repeated measures.

     >>> constant_staff = auxjad.repeat_container(material, 13)
     >>> abjad.f(constant_staff)